Independent Turnverein

-Independent Turnverein, also known as the Hoosier Athletic Club and Marott Building, is a historic clubhouse located at Indianapolis, Indiana.
-It was built in 1913–1914, and consists of a main three-story brick pavilion connected by a two-story section to a second three-story brick pavilion.
+Independent Turnverein, also known as the Hoosier Athletic Club and Marott Building, is a historic Turnverein clubhouse located at Indianapolis, Indiana.
+It was built in 1907 and consists of a main three-story brick pavilion connected by a two-story section to a second three-story brick pavilion.
 It has Prairie School and American Craftsman design elements, including a red tile hipped roof.
 It features paneled and decorated pilasters, a second floor Palladian window, and limestone decorative elements.
 The building was remodeled in 1946.

 It was listed on the National Register of Historic Places in 1983.